shivrajtharu/Chat-app/README.md

-This is a group chat web-app
+“This group chat web app supports real-time messaging.
-Use on 2 devices for testing by messaging with each other
+To test it, open it on more than one device.”